Social Security Disability Benefits for Arthritis

 How to get Social Security disability benefits for arthritis.
 We’ll show you the guidelines, what documents you need, and what will help prove that arthritis impairs your ability to work.

 The Social Security Administration (SSA) has developed a set of guidelines to determine when disability benefits would be appropriate for arthritis claims.
-Arthritis is an inflammatory disease that can range from mild or moderate, to severe and debilitating, which will affect your ability to collect and how much you can collect, from Social Security Disability (SSD).
+Arthritis is an inflammatory disease that can range from mild to moderate to severe and debilitating, Depending on how severe your arthritis, you may be able to collect Social Security Disability (SSD) benefits.
 We will explain what you need to document and prove to qualify for benefits.

 Causes and Symptoms of Arthritis

-Proper medical records are essential in filing a successful disability claim with the SSA.
+Proper medical records are essential in filing a successful disability claim with the Social Security Administration (SSA).
 Some of these needed records are:

 - Test results showing your functional and mobility limitations.

 - Imaging tests, such as MRIs, CAT scans, x-rays, or PET scans.

 - Blood work showing inflammatory arthritis or autoimmune disease markers.